 8. Arima Saki

-Saitou is the first character to discover the theme of the series: letting go.
+Saitou is one of the first characters to learn that letting go is the main theme of the series.

 6. Igawa Emi

 When it comes to Kosei, Emi’s roots are the same as Takeshi’s.
 When she was younger, she went to a performance of Kosei and was moved by it.

 However, Takeshi sees Kosei as a rival, meanwhile Emi sees him as an ideal.
 She saw how pure and passionate Kosei’s performances were, so it makes Emi sad to see that Kosei’s later performances are getting boring and repetitive.

 She spends a lot of time trying to push Kosei harder so that Kosei can go back on stage.
 She seems to understand Kosei in a way that no other character does.

 Emi shows us that it’s important to look at our lives from different points of view sometimes.

 5. Nagi Aiza